Pulkovo permanent GNSS station PULK

 Data are processed using the GIPSY-OASIS v.
 6.3 software developed at the Jet Propulsion Laboratory.
 Daily PULK station position is computed in the Precise Point Positioning (PPP) mode using orbits, clocks, EOP, and antenna absolute phase center corrections provided by the JPL ftp service.

 Ocean loading is computed using data obtained from the OSO ocean tide loading provider.
 GOT4.8 model is currently used.
 Ocean loading pole tide model is invoked.
-Loading values are corrected for centre of mass motion of the Earth due to the ocean tides.
+Loading values are corrected for the center of mass motion of the Earth due to the ocean tides.

 VMF1GRID model is used for computation of tropospheric delay.